Opportunistic Scheduling over Renewal Systems: An Empirical Method: Introduction

 \subsection{Example applications}

-This problem has applications to task processing and file downloading in computer networks, and to certain classes of Markov decision problems.
+This problem has applications to task processing in computer networks, and certain generalizations of Markov decision problems.

-\begin{itemize} \item Task processing: Consider a device that processes computational tasks back-to-back.
+\begin{itemize} \item Task processing networks: Consider a device that processes tasks back-to-back.
 Each renewal period corresponds to the time required to complete a single task.
-The random event $\omega[n]$ observed for task $n$ corresponds to a vector of task parameters, including the type, size, and resource requirements for that particular task.
+The random event $\omega[n]$ observed corresponds to a vector of task parameters, including the type, size, and resource requirements for that particular task.
 The action set $\mathcal{A}$ consists of different processing mode options, and the specific action $\alpha[n]$ determines the processing time, energy expenditure, and task quality.
 In this case, task quality can be defined as a negative penalty, and the goal is to maximize time average quality subject to power constraints and task completion rate constraints.

-\item File downloading: Consider a wireless device that repeatedly downloads files.
+A specific example of this sort is the following file downloading problem: Consider a wireless device that repeatedly downloads files.
 The device has two states: \emph{active} (wants to download a file) and \emph{idle} (does not want to download a file).
+Renewals occur at the start of each new active state.
 Here, $\omega[n]$ denotes the observed wireless channel state, which affects the success probability of downloading a file (and thereby affects the transition probability from active to idle).
 This example is discussed further in the simulation section (Section \ref{simulation}).